lu32/ease-frontend-validation/README.md

 README
 ======
-This is a front end validation javascriop class that make it ease and no-pain the process of validate a form
+This is a front end validation javascrip class that make it ease and no-pain the process of validate a form
-Bueno unas actualizaciones despues del crash de mi sistema

 ## Usage